shengchen-liu/segway_v3/README.md

-# segway_v3_robot
+# segway_v3
-Onboard PC ROS packages for the Segway RMP V3 provided by Stanley Innovation
+Common packages for the Segway RMP V3 provided by Stanley Innovation